The National Collections Facility project seeks to safeguard the future of Scotland's renowned national collection.

 There will be an opportunity to enliven the surrounding landscape with a variety of soft planting, sheltered spaces, ponds and pools.

 The facility will be designed on Passivhaus principles.
-As Passivhaus is the world’s most rigorous energy and comfort standard, this development, one of the largest Passivhaus buildings in the world, and will undoubtedly attract global attention.
+As Passivhaus is the world’s most rigorous energy and comfort standard, this development, one of the largest Passivhaus buildings in the world, will undoubtedly attract global attention.